testaco/percy/README.md

 ## Overview

-**Percy** is a project aimed at building an automated system to evaluate the performance of various large language models (LLMs) on the official amateur radio exams (Technician, General, and Extra).
+**Percy** is a project aimed at building an automated system to evaluate the performance of various large language models (LLMs) from multiple providers (OpenAI, Anthropic, Ollama, OpenRouter) on the official amateur radio exams (Technician, General, and Extra).
 The goal is to see which models can pass each level of the exam with a measurable degree of certainty.

 The project follows these steps: